Dijadiju/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 102-if_only script changes the owner of the file hello to betty only if it is owned by the user guillaume.

 The 103-Star_Wars script will play the StarWars IV episode in the terminal.

+The school.mgc script file creates a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.